orbs-network/rewards-distributor-v2/shared/USAGE.md

 const split = { fractionForDelegators: 0.7 }; // delegate gives 70% to delegators

-// we may have an unfinished one that we must finish let distribution = Distribution.getLast(latestEthereumBlock, history);
+// we may have an unfinished one that we must finish let distribution = Distribution.getLastDistribution(latestEthereumBlock, history);
 if (distribution == null) {
-  distribution = Distribution.startNew(latestEthereumBlock, split, history);
+  distribution = Distribution.startNewDistribution(latestEthereumBlock, split, history);
 }

 // present the intended division (who gets what)